South Carolina executes second man by firing squad in 5 weeks

 “The nature of the man is violence,” prosecutors wrote.

-Mahdi’s attorney, assistant federal public defender David Weiss, said in a statement that his client died in full view of a system “that failed him at every turn – from childhood to his final breath.”
+Weiss, Mahdi’s attorney, said his client died in full view of a system “that failed him at every turn — from childhood to his final breath.”

-Weiss described the execution as a “horrifying act that belongs in the darkest chapters of history, not in a civilized society.”

 Busy death chamber